 - Two-Way Transfer - You can transfer files from iPhone to computer, and from computer to iPhone freely.

-- Free Deletion of Unwanted - You can delete unwanted photos, music, videos, playlists in bulk for free.
+- Free Deletion - You can delete unwanted photos, music, videos, playlists in bulk for free.

-- Add Files without Deletion - When adding files to iPhone, the old files on iPhone will be well-remained.
+- Add Files without Data Loss - When adding files to iPhone, the old files on iPhone will be well-remained.
 No data will be lost.